GordonConness/Project-1/README.md

-This is project one, with Hue, Bryan and I being the collaborators.
+This is project one, with Hue (pprchang), Bryan (Bauter) and I (GordonConness) being the collaborators.

 # Project-1 - WENT